jimrdepr/jimrdepr.github.io/README.md

 ### Project Samples - Mark the Mighty
 Mark the Mighty is a RPG web game inspired by the classic Zelda games.
 It features a maze, npc's with dialogue, enemies, and combat elements.
-This game was built in Unity and is currently being hosted on the web using firebase.
+This game was built in Unity and is currently being hosted on the web using Firebase.
 Click [here](https://mark-the-mighty.firebaseapp.com) to play the game.

 ##### Title screen